 2021 Reform of Equity Funding

 On 19 October 2020, the Australian Parliament passed the legislation for the Job-ready Graduates Package (the package).

-As part of the Job-ready Graduates package, from 2021 the HEPPP will be refocused to support students who are:
+As part of the Job-ready Graduates package, from 2021 the HEPPP has been refocused to support students who are:

 - From low SES backgrounds

 This change provides more opportunities for regional Australia.